Adding Custom Songs to Taiko 3DS3

 3ds_Folder_structure.7z

-and extract its contents to the root of your 3DS SD card.- The root of the SD card is the initial directory where you can see the Nintendo 3DS folder, but aren't inside of it.
+and extract its contents to the root of your SD card.- The root of the SD card is the initial directory where you can see the

-- You can do this via FTP, but it'll be a lot slower as this involves transferring many small empty folders.
+folder, but aren't inside of it. - You can also do this wirelessly via FTP, but it'll be a lot slower as the folder structure involves many empty folders.

-- On the 3DS SD, navigate to
+- On the 3DS SD card, navigate to

 NAAC